rubak714/Networking_Fundamentals/how_kubernetes_works/README.md

 * **Services group pods** and provide **stable IPs**.
 * **NodePorts expose services** to the outside world.
 * The API server orchestrates the entire communication using control-plane components.

-Would you like this section merged into your main IP Networking README with visuals?